-Seahawks keys to the game Week 1 9/6
+What to watch for when the Seahawks host the Bengals: Clowney, Ansah make their debuts

 Seattle DEs Ziggy Ansah and Jadeveon Clowney against Bengals tackles Andre Smith and Bobby Hart.

 The Bengals will play without starting left tackle Cordy Glenn, out with a concussion, leaving Smith to start there instead.
 Smith is a former first-round pick who has 93 starts, so experience isn’t the issue.
 But he also hasn’t been a full-time starter since 2015 for a reason.
-Ansah was officially listed as questionable Friday but the thought here is that he’ll play.
+Ansah was officially listed as questionable Friday but the thought here is that he’ll likely play.
 Clowney was not listed, indicating he’ll play, too.
 But coach Pete Carroll noted again Friday that each will need some time to get back into football mode after missing training camp, while also finding their way in Seattle’s defense.
 Still, this has the makings of a favorable chance for a good beginning for each player.

 PLAYER TO WATCH